Woes of Low Milk Production

 Try to stress less

 This goes for even if your baby is 6 months old and you notice a huge drop in your supply.
 This happened to me.
-I had to call in to work for a few days and make the decision to stay in bed for a few days with my baby and do nothing but eat, sleep, nurse, Repeat.
+I had to call into work and make the decision to stay in bed for a few days with my baby and do nothing but eat, sleep, nurse, Repeat.
 And it worked.
 Our bodies know what to do, we just usually demand too much from them at one time.
-We have to listen to our body and realize its telling us when we need to slow down.
+We have to listen to our body and realize it’s telling us when we need to slow down.

-If you’re serious about increasing your milk supply, hands down the best thing you can do is dedicate a few days to just breastfeeding your baby.
+If you’re serious about increasing your milk supply, hands down the best thing you can do is dedicate as many hours as possible to only breastfeeding your baby.
 Again, this means taking the time off, giving yourself permission to let go of your other responsibilities, having lots of stress-free, skin to skin time with your baby and breastfeeding on demand.
-Drink your mother’s milk tea while you’re at it.
+Drink your mother’s milk tea and do some of your favorite things while you’re at it.
 This really does work and it is that simple.
-Plus, what a divine way to increase your supply and connection with a brand new life.
+Plus, what a divine way to increase your supply and connect with a brand new life.

 *Now, if you’re truly concerned your baby isn’t getting enough milk, make sure you consult with a lactation specialist or medical professional.
 Calories and hydration are crucial to your developing baby.
 Baby can become dehydrated very quickly!